yutingsdu/TransMeta/README.md

     At this website you will see two alignments files of two samples(sample1.bam and sample2.bam)

-    Put the sample1.bam and sample2.bam in the directory TransMeta/sample_test/ and change to TransMeta/sample_test/
+    Put the Hisat.bam and Star.bam in the directory TransMeta-v.1.0/sample_test/ and change to TransMeta-v.1.0/sample_test/

     Type the following command: